shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 tags=""
 +++

-Traveling, the act of going from place to place.
-Such a simple yet magical experience.
-You hop on a bus, a train or a airplane and within a few hours you're transported to another microcosm on earth, with it's own weather conditions, set of people, flora and fauna, with places to see and be and things to do.
+Traveling, an act of going from place to place, can be such a simple yet magical experience.
+You hop on a bus, a train or a airplane and within a few hours you're transported to another microcosm on earth, with it's own weather conditions, set of people, flora and fauna.
+With different places to see, be in and do things.

 We, as a species have always been travelers first and hunters and gatherers later.
 It was this nomadic nature that allowed Homo Sapiens to evolve and survive over not so fortunate Neanderthals.

-As a child we all naturally want to explore the world around us.
-Look at everything in its rawness, taste it, smell it and play with literally anything.
+Children naturally want to explore the world around them.
+Look at everything in its rawness, taste it, smell it and play with it.

 <!-- more -->